-2. COMI
+COMI

 Chapter 15 provides for the recognition of insolvency proceedings as "foreign main proceedings" that are commenced in the jurisdiction where the debtor's COMI is located.
-As noted in the table above, upon recognition of foreign main proceedings, certain automatic relief under the U.S. Bankruptcy Code is triggered, including a stay on the commencement or continuation of proceedings in the U.S., and a wide range of additional relief can be granted by the court in such circumstances.
+As noted in the table, upon recognition of foreign main proceedings, certain automatic relief under the U.S. Bankruptcy Code is triggered, including a stay on the commencement or continuation of proceedings in the United States, and a wide range of additional relief can be granted by the court in such circumstances.

-In addition, where an insolvency proceeding has been commenced in a place where the debtor does not have its COMI but has sufficient "non-transitory economic activity" to give rise to an "establishment," the proceedings can be recognized as "foreign non-main proceedings".
-Although recognition as a "foreign non-main proceeding" will not trigger automatic relief, the U.S. Bankruptcy Court has broad discretion to grant a wide range of specific relief, including a stay of particular proceedings.
+In addition, where an insolvency proceeding has been commenced in a place where the debtor does not have its COMI but has sufficient "non-transitory economic activity" to give rise to an "establishment," the proceeding can be recognized as a "foreign non-main proceeding."
+Although recognition as a "foreign non-main proceeding" will not trigger automatic relief, the U.S. bankruptcy court has broad discretion to grant a wide range of specific relief, including a stay of a particular proceeding.